 Acupressure is the ancient Chinese practice dating from 3,000 BC which treats a number of ailments by applying pressure to specific points on the body.

 The snorer should put the ring on about 30 minutes before retiring and it should be worn only when sleeping and for no longer than 12 hours at a time.
 It is suitable for adults over 18 years of age but you should not wear it if you are pregnant or suffer from sleep apnea.

 |How to wear the ring|

-For example, our favourite tipple is red wine which is implicated in increasing snoring!
+For example, our favourite tipple is a red wine which is implicated in increasing snoring!
 It is also suggested that heavy snorers may benefit from two rings and that may well be required in our case.
-It is likely, that since The Husband is a hayfever sufferer, we need better treatment for this problem to help address his snoring and that once this is in hand, the Good Night Anti-Snoring Ring will help us to eliminate the problem altogether.
+It is likely, that since The Husband is a hayfever sufferer, we need better treatment for this problem to help address his snoring and that once this is in hand, the Good Night Anti-Snoring Ring may help us to eliminate the problem altogether.